 David Zhang was awarded the Freedom of the City of London at the Guildhall on 31st January 2018, in recognition of his contributions to Sino-UK cultural exchange and mind sports.

-Mr Teo Kim Foo is the Vice Chairman of APMSC.
+Mr Teo Kim Foo is the vice president of APMSC.
 He is also the president of World Memory Sports Council for Malaysia.

 Mr Teo Kim Foo is an accomplished Memory Athlete and Memory Trainer in Malaysia.
 He achieved the title of International Master of Memory (IMM) in year 2014.
 His objectives are to introduce various effective memory skills and techniques which used by the World’s top Memory Athletes to accelerate the speed in learning to our nation, and nurture more Malaysia memory athletes to participate in World Memory Championships.